 Educate yourself against counterfeits

+How do you spot the counterfeits from the genuine products?
 It’s time to change your projector or rear projector TV lamp.
 You decide to buy online and your stress level skyrockets when you see the number of suppliers online.
-How do you spot the counterfeit from the genuine products?
 Learning about lamp modules is your first step towards protecting yourself against getting ripped off.

 Know your parts